DoctorLogicProduct/DoctorLogicProduct.github.io/_posts/2017-01-31-dental-works-partnership-news.md

 ---
 post_title: Press Release - DoctorLogic & DentalWorks Partnership
-date: 2017-01-31T06:00:00.000+00:00
+date: 2017-01-31T06:00:00.000Z
 post_author: Kristie Theis
 tags: []
+post_intro: >-
-post_intro: In 2016, DoctorLogic partnered with one of the nation’s largest dental service organizations to help them maximize their presence online.
+  In 2016, DoctorLogic partnered with one of the nation’s largest dental service organizations to help them maximize their presence online.
 DentalWorks, a subsidiary of DentalOne Partners, Inc. is a dental enterprise with more than 164 locations and dentists across the U.S.
-post_image: "/uploads/DentalWorks_DoctorLogic-Thumb.png"
+post_image: /uploads/DentalWorks_DoctorLogic-Thumb.png
+post_highlight: >-
-post_highlight: In 2016, DoctorLogic partnered with one of the nation’s largest dental service organizations to help them maximize their presence online.
+  In 2016, DoctorLogic partnered with one of the nation’s largest dental service organizations to help them maximize their presence online.
 DentalWorks, a subsidiary of DentalOne Partners, Inc. is a dental enterprise with more than 164 locations and dentists across the U.S.
 post_type:
   - press-release
 product:
   - success insights
+_template: post_template
 ---

 To the read the press release, visit:

 [www.prnewswire.com/news-releases/doctorlogic…](http://www.prnewswire.com/news-releases/doctorlogic-partners-with-dentalworks-to-successfully-launch-164-unique-websites-in-under-6-months-300399020.html)